Saturday, April 13, 2024

 Lothal - the ancient town from Indus Valley Civilisation

 I was out on 550 km drive to Somnath, a long drive after many years.
 While travelling by SH1 in Gujarat, around 12 noon, I suddenly saw a board indicating Lothal - 4Km, pointing to a narrow road alongside through farm land.
 I read and went ahead.
 Had read about Lothal and Dholavira as ancient sites dating back to Harappan times of Indus Valley Civilization.
 Google map was showing still about 7 hours to destination.
 Few things were going through my mind.
 Tough call to invest additional 30-40 minutes.
 Stopped after about a kilometer of driving, and discussed about it with my travel partner, my wife.
 Eventually decided that we should see this.
 Never seen a Harappan site, and in possibility we will not come back to this remote place just to see Lothal.
-Took a U turn, and hit the narrow single road through cultivation.
+Took a U turn, and hit the narrow single road through farm fields.

 There is a roadsign few meters into the dirt track